Headspace Case Study

 Confusion and zoning out with less engaging activities

-Positive Aspects of Headspace:
+Reported Positive Aspects of Headspace

-Easy to use with appealing colors and graphics Variety of meditations and niche categories
+Easy to use with appealing colors and graphics

 Multi-session programs and courses